sButtons/sbuttons/README.md

 #### Right icon block button

-Adding the `right-icon`, `block-btn` and `green-btn` class gives you a rectangular button with a purple backround and an icon that is on the right.
+Adding the `right-icon`, `block-btn` and `green-btn` class gives you a rectangular button with a purple background and an icon that is on the right.
 Copy the snippet below to try it out.

 ```html
 <button class="sbtn base-icon-btn icon-right block-btn green-btn"><i class="fab fa-github"></i>right icon</button>